openstax/poet/README.md

 # Publishing

-We rely on [This Concourse Pipeline](https://github.com/openstax/concourse-pipelines/tree/master/release-poet) to publish a new version to the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=openstax.editor) and [OpenVSX.org marketplace](https://open-vsx.org/extension/openstax/editor) whenever a new tag is created on this repo.
+We rely on [this Concourse pipeline](https://github.com/openstax/concourse-pipelines/tree/master/release-poet) to publish a new version to the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=openstax.editor) and [OpenVSX.org marketplace](https://open-vsx.org/extension/openstax/editor) whenever a new tag is created on this repo.

 The Major version will _eventually_ track the repo schema verion that is supported so try to bump minor/patch versions.

-## How to create the .vsix extension locally
+## Local .vsix

 Update the version in `package.json` if desired (e.g. to associate with an issue, `0.0.0-dev-cnx1234`).
 Then: